ASHONTIMAD/WorkDayScheduler/README.md

 # <Work Day Scheduler>

-# Work Day Scheduler;
+# Work Day Scheduler:
 # This is a day planer that allows the user to save things to the scheduler and clear them another day.

   This was made on the basis of the following criteria:
 - A daily planner to create a schedule.
 - Current day is displayed at the top of the calendar.
 - Presented with time blocks for standard business hours.